 How did you get to where you are now?

 After my studies, I moved to Kiev.
 I think of Kiev as my Motherland as I’ve spent most of my life there.
 I worked for an internet portal and it was the first company that introduced search engines, news portals and marketplaces in Ukraine.
 At the time, we had dial-up internet and nobody had heard of Google and Facebook.
 We were pioneers.
 That’s when I realised I loved working in digital.
 I love how it connects people.

-I started working for TransferGo three years ago as the Growth Manager.
+I started working for TransferGo over four and a half years ago as the Growth Manager.
 At the time, I was the only person working on growing the Ukrainian hub and it’s grown very well since then.
-I’m responsible for all Ukrainians in Ukraine and abroad.
+I’m now a Regional Growth Manager and responsible for four hubs: Poland, Ukraine, CIS and Baltic countries.
+So that’s 13 countries in total.
 I work on everything from growth and marketing to supporting our product and banking teams.

-I’m very self-motivated so I don’t really need anything to drive me from the outside.
-I’m very organised.
+I’m very self-motivated and organised.
 I like to plan things and follow those plans and I’m completely dedicated to what I do.
 On the other hand, I’m flexible and adapt quickly to changes and new strategies.
 I always try to give 150%.
 Simply because I love what I do.